techenthusiast167/Master-OSINT-Toolkit-/README.md

 11. **Phone Number Investigation**: Validate phone numbers and generate OSINT search dorks.

 12. **Reverse Image Search**: Query multiple reverse image search engines for investigation.

+13. **Geospatial Intelligence**: View any location coordinates or place using Google Satellite Maps and OpenStreetMap.

-13. **Exit**: Safely exit the toolkit.
+14. **Exit**: Safely exit the toolkit.

 # API Keys Setup

-**Several modules require API keys for full functionality.
-Replace placeholder keys in the script**:
+**Some modules require API keys for full functionality**:

-- **HaveIBeenPwned API** (for Email breach checks

-- Register at HaveIBeenPwned API and replace YOUR_API_KEY placeholder correctly where is required in the script: https://haveibeenpwned.com/api/v3

-- **Your HUNTER_IO API KEY** - for Hunter.io email verification.
+    HaveIBeenPwned API key: needed for email breach checks.

-- Sign up to create a free account at Hunter.io and replace your API KEY placeholder correctly where required in the script: https://hunter.io/
+    Sign up at https://haveibeenpwned.com/API/Key and set your key in the script.

-- **AbuseIPDB API** (for IP blacklist checks)
+    Hunter.io API key: needed for email verification.

-Register at AbuseIPDB and replace the API key placeholder correctly where needed in the script: https://www.abuseipdb.com
+    Register at https://hunter.io and update the key in the script.

+    AbuseIPDB API key: for IP blacklist checks.
+    Register at https://www.abuseipdb.com/api and update accordingly.

+Update the placeholder API key variables in master_osint.py with your keys to unlock full features.

 **Security Note**: Never hardcode API keys in public repositories.
 Use environment variables or config files instead.